-Alternative B - Impacts would be the same as in the Proposed Action.
+Alternative B - Impacts would be the same as described for the Proposed Action.

-Alternative C -Impacts would be the same as in the Proposed Action, however, wild horse populations may increase at a much faster rate and exceed the high end of AML sooner since there would be no use of fertility control.
+Alternative C - Impacts would be the same as in the proposed action; however, improved soils conditions within the complex may not last as long because wild horse populations may exceed the high end of AMLs more quickly than under the proposed action.